Adaptive Conformal Inference through the Lens of Blackwell Approachability

+\begin{remark} Note that by construction, the length is independent of the covariate $x_t \in \X$, which is why we will simply write $\Leb\,(C_{1-\alpha_t})$ in the sequel. \end{remark}

+\paragraph{Two helpful properties to reduce action sets to finite sets.} We next state two properties that are helpful to reformulate this game with continuous action sets into a finite game.

-The discrete nature of the possible lengths of the prediction sets, dictated by the scores in the calibration set, entails that the learner should pick miscoverage levels $a_t$ in the following discrete set $\cA$, instead of general miscoverage levels $\alpha_t \in [0,1]$:
+We first show that the discrete nature of the possible lengths of the prediction sets, dictated by the scores in the calibration set (fixed throughout), entails that the learner actually picks miscoverage levels $a_t$ in the following discrete set $\cA$, instead of general miscoverage levels $\alpha_t \in [0,1]$:

 Indeed, we define the rounding function $r:[0,1] \to \cA$ of $[0,1]$ onto the finite grid $\cA$ as